guilhemmarchand/TA-jira-service-desk-simple-addon/docs/userguide.rst

 How to retrieve the IDs of the custom fields configured ?
 ---------------------------------------------------------

-**Use the builtin report and associate custom command to retrieve the list of JIRA fields information:**
+**Use the built-in report and associate custom command to retrieve the list of JIRA fields information:**

 .. image:: img/userguide_getfields1.png
    :alt: userguide_getfields1.png